-These Bacon Cream Cheese Crescent Rolls are so simple to make, have minimal ingredients, and are packed with flavor!
-This easy appetizer is ALWAYS part of our holiday traditions, especially during cold weather months.
+These Bacon Cream Cheese Crescent Rolls are so simple to make, only have 4 ingredients, and are packed with flavor!
+This easy pinwheel appetizer is ALWAYS part of our holiday traditions, especially Christmas and Thanksgiving.

-Bacon cream cheese rolls are not just a surprise item that pops up randomly at events, but they are expected on every major Holiday.
+Bacon cream cheese rolls are expected at every major Holiday in our house.
 If you don’t have the ingredients on Thanksgiving and Christmas, you are basically shunned from the family.

 Bacon- Salty, crispy, and delish!
 The star of this recipe for its crunch.
 Make sure to use original bacon here.
 I've tried maple and it was a little different and I do not recommend.

-Pillsbury Original Crescents- A must have for holidays and you will find them stocked in our fridge during cold weather months.
+Pillsbury Crescent Dough- A must have for holidays and you will find them stocked in our fridge during cold weather months.
 If you have crescent rolls, those are fine too, just push the perforations closed the best that you can.
 Make sure to try these Crescent Roll Cream Cheese Danish too!

 Chives-Optional, but they do add a bit of flavor and color to the appetizer.